 The critically acclaimed Seasons Mystery Series that started with Open Season, continues with the second book, which was released November 14, 2012 in hardback.
 In February 28, 2014 it was released as an ebook for Kindle and Kindle apps.
-Also available at Scribd * Kobo * Apple * Inktera * Nook
+Also available from Draft2Digital for Nook, Kobo, iTunes, Scribd and more outlets.

 Stalking Season is a police procedural in the vein of the acclaimed 87th Precinct Series by Ed McBain, (Evan Hunter) and has been called “Lethal Weapon” with female leads set in Dallas.